-Updated April 8 – Researchers are enrolling participants in a study to determine whether people with severe allergies or a mast cell disorder are at higher risk of allergic reactions to the COVID-19 mRNA vaccines than those without allergies.
+Updated June 8 – Researchers are enrolling participants in a study to determine whether people with severe allergies or a mast cell disorder are at higher risk of allergic reactions to the COVID-19 mRNA vaccines than those without allergies.

 “The information gathered during this trial will help doctors advise people who are highly allergic or have a mast cell disorder about the risks and benefits of receiving these two vaccines.
 However, for most people, the benefits of COVID-19 vaccination far outweigh the risks,” said Fauci.

 Since the Pfizer-BioNTech and Moderna COVID-19 vaccines rollout began in December 2020, millions of Americans – including those with severe allergies to foods, drugs and insect venom – have received the vaccines without any problems.

 But reports of rare cases of anaphylaxis have led to questions about whether people with a history of allergies or mast cell disorders are more likely to have allergic reaction to the vaccines, and if so, why.
 The majority of anaphylactic reactions have been reported in women and in people with a history of allergies to a wide range of triggers, including foods, drugs, injectable medications or contrast dye.